Ahmed-H-N/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

     ![](Images/63.png)
   - The encoder should memorize this long sequence into one vector, and the decoder has to process this vector to generate the translation.
   - If a human would translate this sentence, he/she wouldn't read the whole sentence and memorize it then try to translate it.
 He/she translates a part at a time.
-  - The performance of this model decreases if a sentence is long.
+  - The performance of this model decreases if a sentence is long. (ahmed: short senteces are also hard to translate,,, hard to get all the words right.)
   - We will discuss the attention model that works like a human that looks at parts at a time.
 That will significantly increase the accuracy even with longer sequence:
     ![](Images/64.png)
     -  Blue is the normal model, while green is the model with attention mechanism.